 Aloe Moonglow comes from the breeding program of Leo Thamm of Sunbird Aloes in Johannesburg, South Africa.
 This aloe was first introduced into the US in 2012 in this Sunbird Aloe collection that also included the other very nice aloe cultivars 'Fairy Pink', Aloe 'Erik the Red' ['LEO 3151A'], Scarlet Rockets ['LEO 3711'] and Topaz ['LEO 4120'].
 We have sold this wonderful cultivar since first introducing it into the California nursery trade in 2012 and it has become one of the most popular aloes that we sell.
 The original information we had on it was that it was much smaller growing but after having it for more than 10 years in our own garden, we have seen just how large this beautiful aloe can get.

-The information about Aloe Moonglow ['LEO 3151A'] displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Aloe Moonglow ['LEO 3151A'] that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.